PradipShrees/Overwatch/README.md

 # Overwatch

-Headless person detection, tracking, and face-matching for Raspberry Pi.
+Detection, tracking, and face-matching for Raspberry Pi.

 Overwatch watches a Raspberry Pi camera feed, detects and tracks people, saves the sharpest headshot of each person it sees, uploads it to Amazon S3, checks it against